tmbuza/download_sra_reads/README.md

-# GET-SRA: Downloading Next Generation Sequencing Reads from SRA
+# IMAP-SRA-READS: Downloading Next Generation Sequencing Reads from SRA

 ---In Progress---